 All test pieces are visually inspected.
 If the piece is acceptable, the necessary NDT is carried out and mechanical testing when required.
 If the test piece passes, the welder qualification certificate is issued, signed and stamped by the Lloyd’s surveyor.

 When asked about specific projects that involve coded welding, Paul told us, “all welding carried out by Hythe Group involves using qualified welders and approved procedures.
 We can use it on not just warships for the MoD but also external customers on pipe systems or any pressure vessels or structural steelwork, which we now have accreditation for.
 Anything like that we will always be using qualified welders.
-We are very lucky here at Hythe Group as both our technical director and managing director appreciate the need to offer customers the highest quality of welding, which makes my job so much easier.
+We are very lucky here at Hythe Group as both our Director of Value Engineering and managing director appreciate the need to offer customers the highest quality of welding, which makes my job so much easier.
 Our welding department has always been backed, which means we can continually push to develop new procedures and bring in the suitable welding talent which we need.
 By achieving this I have found that we consistently get repeat work from customers every single day, who are pleased with the quality and also deadlines being met.”

 Another priority that Hythe Marine Services stipulate is that all welding is visually inspected.
 Throughout the company, there are inspection personnel qualified for various levels.
 There are Visual Welding Inspectors CSWIP 3.0 who visually inspect the external welds, and another Welding Inspector CSWIP 3.1 who deals with materials, types of materials and assess any defects they may find.
 Finally, there’s the Senior Welding Inspector who has the extra knowledge and experience for both internal and external welding assessment along with welding quality and increased job knowledge.
 We are currently in the process of allowing all of our welders to become CSWIP 3.0 visual welding inspectors.
 All welding apprentices will also complete this course once they have finished the first 2 years of training.